AMDmi3/opening_hours.js/README.md

 ### Points in time ###

 * In mode 1 or 2, points in time are evaluated.
 Example: ```Mo-Fr 12:00,15:00,18:00; Su (sunrise+01:00)```.
 Currently a point in time is interpreted as an interval of one minute.
 It was the easiest thing to implement and has some advantages.
 See [here](https://github.com/AMDmi3/opening_hours.js/issues/12) for discussion.
-* To express regular points in time, like each hour, a abbreviation can be used to exress the above example ```Mo-Fr 12:00-18:00/03:00``` which means from 12:00 to 18:00 every three hours.
+* To express regular points in time, like each hour, a abbreviation can be used to express the above example ```Mo-Fr 12:00-18:00/03:00``` which means from 12:00 to 18:00 every three hours.

 ### Weekday ranges ###